interactions-py/interactions.py/docs/components.rst

     async def hello(button_context: ComponentContext):
         await ctx.edit_origin(content="You pressed a button!")

 In this example, :func:`hello` will be triggered when you receive interaction event from a component with a `custom_id` set to `"hello"`.
-Just like slash commands, The callback's `custom_id` defaults to the function name.
+Just like slash commands, the callback's `custom_id` defaults to the function name.
 You can also register such callbacks in cogs using :func:`cog_component() <discord_slash.cog_ext>` Additionally, component callbacks can be dynamically added, removed or edited - see :class:`SlashCommand <discord_slash.client.SlashCommand>`